GNTC’s Tatiana Edwards named president of Georgia Student Government Association

 Edwards, a Logistics and Supply Chain Management major, will serve alongside four other technical college student officers to lead the statewide organization as well as the Georgia Fall Leadership Conference.
 As president, Edwards will oversee the conference and represent the organization at all events.

-In order to apply, Edwards had to submit an application along with letters of recommendation from GNTC’s President Dr. Heidi Popham as well as her advisor and dean.
+In order to apply, Edwards had to submit an application along with letters of recommendation from GNTC President Heidi Popham as well as her advisor and dean.
 She also submitted an essay on why she wanted to be a state officer.

 “It is incredibly exciting to be serving as president of the GSGA,” said Edwards, a resident of Cave Spring.
 She is currently the vice president of the GNTC Student Government Association and is actively involved in Phi Beta Lambda and SkillsUSA.